Oldest dated rocks: Oldest rock on Earth

-2008 microprobe research
+Hadean Zircons from the Jack Hills of Western Australian

 The zircons from the Western Australian Jack Hills returned an age of 4.404 billion years, interpreted to be the age of crystallization.
 These zircons also show another feature; their oxygen isotopic composition has been interpreted to indicate that more than 4.4 billion years ago there was already water on the surface of Earth.
 The importance and accuracy of these interpretations is currently the subject of scientific debate.
 It may be that the oxygen isotopes and other compositional features (the rare-earth elements) record more recent hydrothermal alteration of the zircons rather than the composition of the magma at the time of their original crystallization.
 In a paper published in the journal Earth and Planetary Science Letters, a team of scientists suggest that rocky continents and liquid water existed at least 4.3 billion years ago and were subjected to heavy weathering by an acrid climate.
 Using an ion microprobe to analyze isotope ratios of the element lithium in zircons from the Jack Hills in Western Australia, and comparing these chemical fingerprints to lithium compositions in zircons from continental crust and primitive rocks similar to Earth's mantle, they found evidence that the young planet already had the beginnings of continents, relatively cool temperatures and liquid water by the time the Australian zircons formed.

 Non-terrestrial rocks

-Meteorites can be even older; in January 2020, astronomers reported that the oldest material on Earth found so far are Murchison meteorite particles that have been determined to be 7 billion years old, 2.5 billion years older than the Sun itself (which formed about 4.56 billion years ago).

-One of the oldest Martian meteorites found on Earth, Allan Hills 84001, discovered in the Allan Hills of Antarctica, has been reported to have crystallized from molten rock 4.091 billion years ago.
+One of the oldest Martian meteorites found on Earth, Allan Hills 84001 has been measured to have crystallized from molten rock 4.091 billion years ago.

 The Genesis Rock (Lunar sample 15415), obtained from the Moon by astronauts during Apollo 15 mission, has been dated at 4.08 billion years.
 During Apollo 16, older rocks, including Lunar sample 67215, dated at 4.46 billion years, were brought back.

-NWA 11119 has been dated to 4.5648 ± 0.0003 billion years.
+Some types of meteorite are older than the Earth, having formed in the early Solar System, before the planet formation process was completed.
+The meteorite Northwest Africa 11119 (NWA 11119) has been dated to 4.5648 ± 0.0003 billion years.

+Some solid inclusions within meteorites are older than the surrounding rock.
+Calcium-aluminium rich inclusions (CAIs) in meteorites are the oldest solids that formed in the Solar System, so are conventionally used to set its formation date as 4567.30 ± 0.16 Myr.
+Pre-solar grains are even older; they formed in the interstellar medium and pre-date the formation of the Solar System.
+Some pre-solar grains extracted from the Murchison meteorite have been claimed to be 7 billion years old.